Trends and Development Orientations for Air Navigation Services Providers Training Workshop

 Prerequisites

-This course is designed for a diverse audience, including airport managers, IT managers, personnel from the Security Department, ATS Department, and Safety and Quality Department.
+This workshop is designed for a diverse audience, including airport managers, IT managers, personnel from the Security Department, ATS Department, and Safety and Quality Department.
 Recommended proficiency level: intermediate to advanced.

 Course Structure